Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Prognosis and Survival

-Regardless of stage, the current prognosis for patients with SCLC is unsatisfactory despite improvements in diagnosis and therapy made during the past 25 years.
-Without treatment, SCLC has the most aggressive clinical course of any type of pulmonary tumor, with median survival from diagnosis of only 2 to 4 months.
-About 10% of the total population of SCLC patients remains free of disease during the 2 years from the start of therapy, which is the time period during which most relapses occur.
-Even these patients, however, are at risk of dying from lung cancer (both small and non-small cell types).[
+Regardless of stage, the prognosis for patients with SCLC is unsatisfactory despite improvements in diagnosis and therapy during the past 25 years.
+Without treatment, SCLC has the most aggressive clinical course of any type of pulmonary tumor, with a median survival from diagnosis of only 2 to 4 months.
+About 10% of people with SCLC remain free of disease during the 2 years from the start of therapy, which is the time period during which most relapses occur.
+However, even these patients are at risk of dying of lung cancer (both small and non-small cell types).[

 An important prognostic factor for SCLC is the extent of disease.
 Patients with LD have a better prognosis than patients with ED.
-For patients with LD, median survival of 16 to 24 months and 5-year survival rates of 14% with current forms of treatment have been reported.[
+For patients with LD, the median survival is 16 to 24 months and the 5-year survival rates is 14% with current forms of treatment.[

-In patients with ED, median survival of 6 to 12 months is reported with currently available therapy, but long-term disease-free survival is rare.
+In patients with ED, the median survival 6 to 12 months with currently available therapy, but long-term disease-free survival is rare.

 Prophylactic cranial radiation prevents central nervous system recurrence and can improve survival in patients with good performance status who have had a complete response or a very good partial response to chemoradiation in LD or chemotherapy in ED.[